burning-river/toronto_cafes_closure/README.md

 repetitions.
 We chose the fine-tuned model based on the best AUC score.

 Using the same features, we use the available commercial space rental data as the test set.
-We predict closure for both non-chain and chain cafes and plot the best and worst locations for both on the basemap of Toronto.
+We predict closure probabilities for both independent/non-chain and chain cafes and plot the best and worst locations for both on the basemap of Toronto.

 ## Results
 The AUC scores on the nested cross-validation sets were comparable for both the elastic net model (0.6 $\pm$ 0.09) and random forest (0.57 $\pm$ 0.08).
 However, the elastic net model performed no better on the test set than the baseline model with a closure probability of 0.27 (observed closure rate).
 We therefore selected the random forest classifier as our final model.
 The model does a modest job of predicting store closure.
 Below we plot the feature importances from the random forest model.
 Competition and accessibility based features such as proximity to the nearest chain cafe and other restaurants, and the number of nearby public transport stops were the top features identified by the model.